QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 Template installation
 ------------------------------

-> [dom0]#qubes-dom0-update qubes-template-fedora-21-minimal
+> [dom0]#qubes-dom0-update qubes-template-fedora-26-minimal

-*Note*: the template may not start in Qubes R3 when using kernel 3.19 (unstable).
-In this case, switch the AppVM or TemplateVM to the kernel 3.18.

 *Note*: If you have doubts about a set of tool or package you want to install, start installing and testing it in an AppVM.
 You can then reproduce it later in your TemplateVM if you are satisfied.
-That the (QubesOS?) template philosophy.
+That is the template philosophy in QubesOS.

+For more information on the uses of a minimal template read [this page][Minimal].

 Standard tools installation
 ================